gvwilson/thirdbit/src/fiction/iffy/index.md

 ## Chapter 14

-For a heart-stopping moment Iffy *knew* that this was where and how her story would end, but then she saw the familiar silver sheen beneath the bear's fur.
+For a heart-stopping moment Iffy *knew* that this was where and how her story would end, but then she saw the silver sheen beneath the bear's fur.

-*«danger / nearing / haste»*

-"It says trouble's comin'," Iffy relayed.

-"No shad," Edson muttered.
-"Don't suppose it's offerin' to help?"
+A moment later a familiar voice said,
+"Well,
+fancy meeting you here,"
+and Johnson Wales stepped out from behind a nearby rock.

+Iffy had never wanted to hug someone and shoot them at the same time before, so she settled for crossing her arms and glaring at him.
+He had lost weight,
+and one of his boots seemed to be held together by tape and twine, but his tired smile hadn't changed.

+Edson looked back and forth between them and the polar bear.
+When neither spoke,
+and the bear didn't move,
+he cleared his throat.
+"So what now?"

+"Now we finish this, once and for all,"
+Wales said quietly.
+"Or you do, anyway,"
+he added to Iffy.

 As if on cue two more bears ambled around the outcropping.
 One of them stopped next to the first.